 The club offer a number of group rides throughout the week and weekend.

 We recommend wearing a helmet and riders must carry their own repair essentials and ID.
-We ask that regular participants become members.
+We ask that regular participants (ie after 3 rides) become members.

-Meeting Point : Weekend Club Rides meet at 9:00 am in the car park adjacent to Wheels Cycles in Station Road (SP8 4QA) for various departure times.
-All Saturday groups aim to meet back for coffee & cake at the Station Road Coffee House between 12:30 pm and 1:30 pm, occasionally we stop en-route and meet back at a later time.
+Meeting Point : Weekend Club Rides meet at 9:00 am or 9.30 am in the car park adjacent to Wheels Cycles in Station Road (SP8 4QA) for various departure times.
+All Saturday groups aim to meet back for coffee & cake at the Old Brewery Cafe in Wyke Road between 12:45 pm and 1:30 pm, occasionally we stop en-route and meet back at a later time.

 Club rides are publicised via the club’s media links giving a start time and location to allow any club member to participate.
 Occasional rides/outings further afield are organised including an end of season ride details of which can be found via the club’s media links.
 We encourage participants to download the routes to their GPS devices.